-During the review of case surveillance data for inclusion in the Global AIDS Response Progress Report (GARP), the MOH advised that although a data encoder has been provided for the program, there are still data from 2013 that have not been entered due to lack of management.
+During the review of case surveillance data for inclusion in the Global AIDS Response Progress Report (GARP), the hiring of a data encoder in 2013 has contributed to the overall increase in date entry activities our surveillance system.

 The other primary source of monitoring and evaluation information is the program reports.
 Quarterly reports are compiled to meet internal MOH reporting requirements.
 The internal reports are the basis of the six monthly and annual reports complied by MOH in response to compliance with donor funding conditions.
-These Program reports are routinely requested on a six monthly or annual basis by SPC's Pacific HIV & STI Response Fund and Global Fund; and, for the US Federal funds from CDC and HRSA, on a 6-month interim and annual basis for each of the HIV Prevention, Surveillance and Comprehensive STD Management grants.
+These Program reports are routinely requested on a six monthly or annual basis by the Global Fund; and, for the US Federal funds from CDC and HRSA, on a 6-month interim and annual basis for each of the HIV Prevention, Surveillance and Comprehensive STD Management grants.
 These reports include surveillance and financial data in addition to narrative comment.
 A total of 12 reports are required annually to meet all funders' guidelines.
 However, for FY2013, CDC has integrated all communicable disease programs which has significantly reduced the number of programmatic reports.

 Few in-depth surveillance surveys or program evaluations were identified during the GAPR process.
 The last Demographic Health Survey was undertaken by SPC and EPPSO in 2007.

 Whilst these are often conducted every five years, EPPSO, the office responsible for the last DHS, has no plans to conduct another DHS in the near future.